-Note: This schedule is presented to illustrate the requirement to show information for 10 years.
-However, until a full 10-year trend is compiled, this presentation will only include information for those years for which information is available.
+Note: GASB Statement No. 75 requires ten years of information to be presented in this table.
+However, until a full ten-year trend is compiled, this presentation will only include information for those years for which information is available.

-HOUSING AUTHORITY OF THE CITY OF CAPE MAY Note to Required Supplementary Information State Health Benefits Local Government Retired Employees Plan For the Fiscal Years Ended September 30, 2022 and 2021
+HOUSING AUTHORITY OF THE CITY OF CAPE MAY Note to Required Supplementary Information State Health Benefits Local Government Retired Employees Plan For the Fiscal Years Ended September 30, 2023 and 2022